-At this time, there remains uncertainty relating to the effects of the COVID-19 pandemic and economic and political developments, including the conflict in Ukraine, rising interest and high inflation, and the impact of related responses.
+At this time, there remains uncertainty relating to the effects of the COVID-19 pandemic and economic and political developments, including the conflicts in Ukraine and Israel, rising interest rates and high inflation, and the impact of related responses.
 Any impact on the Company's business, results of operations and financial condition will largely depend on future developments, which are highly uncertain and cannot be predicted with confidence, such as the duration of the pandemic, business disruptions and the ultimate impact of public health events and economic and political developments on financial markets and the global economy.